Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

 <img src=".//media/image97.png" style="width:5.in;height:3.34982in" alt="A screenshot of a cell phone Description automatically generated" />

 <img src=".//media/image98.png" style="width:5.in;height:3.34982in" alt="A screenshot of a cell phone Description automatically generated" />

+## FAQ

+- The board isn't showing up on my computer as a drive?

+> Try using a different cable.
+Some micro USB cables are power only and you need a power and data cable.

+- My board won't connect to the WiFi?

+> Make sure your WiFi doesn't have spaces in the SSID or password.
+Also, this board can only connect to 2.4GHz bands.
+Make sure the network you are connected to isn't 5GHz.